ionic-team/ionic-site/docs/nightly/api/controller/ionicModal/index.md

 Hint: Be sure to call [remove()](#remove) when you are done with each modal to clean it up and avoid memory leaks.

-Note: a modal will broadcast 'modal.shown' and 'modal.hidden' events from its originating scope, passing in itself as an event argument.
+Note: a modal will broadcast 'modal.shown', 'modal.hidden', and 'modal.removed' events from its originating scope, passing in itself as an event argument.
+Note: both modal.removed and modal.hidden are called when the modal is removed.